 A high quality development of 73 apartments and a new youth club, sports hall and community centre in this popular area close to Maida Vale Underground station.
 67% of the new apartments will be affordable housing available to households on a range of incomes.
 The development will include private balconies to most apartments, communal roof terraces and significant improvements to the public realm in and around Lanark Road.
-Completion expected in 2019.
+Completion expected in late 2019.

 New Era, Hoxton

 New Era is an existing, 1930s built , housing estate in Hoxton, Hackney.
 Dolphin Living acquired the estate in December 2014 and have begun improvements and and have put in place a new management regime which includes pegging rents to occupiers’ ability to pay.
 Plans for the Estate are currently in discussion.

 2 Kennington Lane, Lambeth

 A development of 73 rental apartments on the corner of Kennington Lane and Newington Butts in Lambeth.

 The scheme received planning approval in 2014, and was completed in late 2016.
 The scheme is highly sustainable, achieving Code 4 of the Code for Sustainable Homes, and residents have access to a communal garden and landscaped roof top terrace.